When you perform online index operations, the following guidelines apply:

 Indexes on local temp tables cannot be created, rebuilt, or dropped online.
 This restriction does not apply to indexes on global temp tables.

-Indexes can be resumed from where it stopped after an unexpected failure, database failover, or a PAUSE command.
+- Indexes can be resumed from where it stopped after an unexpected failure, database failover, or a PAUSE command.
 See Alter Index.
-This feature is in public preview for SQL Server vNext.
+This feature is in public preview for SQL Server 2017.

 The following table shows the index operations that can be performed online, the indexes that are excluded from these online operations, and resumable index restrictions.
 Additional restrictions are also included.